HNC Health and Social Care Certificate Level 4

 Credit and award requirements

-Learners must achieve a minimum of 120 credits to be awarded an PEARSON BTEC Level 4 HNC.
+Learners must achieve a minimum of 120 credits to be awarded an PEARSON BTEC HNC Health and Social Care Certificate Level 4.
 The assessment of PEARSON BTEC Higher National qualifications is criterion-referenced and centres are required to assess learners’ evidence against published learning outcomes and assessment criteria.
 All units are individually graded as ‘pass’, ‘merit’ or ‘distinction’.
 To achieve a pass grade for the unit learners must meet the assessment criteria set out in the specifications.
 This gives transparency to the assessment process and provides for the establishment of national standards for each qualification.
 The units in PEARSON BTEC Higher National qualifications all have a standard format which is designed to provide guidance on the requirements of the qualification for learners, assessors and those responsible for monitoring national standards.

 Your course is modular i.e. it is split up into small chunks of learning on particular topics or subjects called modules.
 Each module is at a particular level and has a number of credits attached to it in multiples of 15.
 A 15 credit module represents 150 hours of learning, a combination of taught sessions and self-directed (your own research, reading, writing and note taking).
 Qualifications are made of the right number of credits at the right levels, so: